 Bacterial pneumonia is a lung infection caused by bacteria like Streptococcus pneumoniae, Klebsiella pneumoniae or Staphylococcus aureus.
 It causes a productive cough with thick green mucus which may sometimes contain blood.

-In addition to green phlegm, bacterial pneumonia can also lead to symptoms like fever, chiolls, chest pain or difficulty breathing.
+In addition to green phlegm, bacterial pneumonia can also lead to symptoms like fever, chills, chest pain or difficulty breathing.
+Complete our online pneumonia symptoms quiz to determine whether your green phlegm may be related to this condition.

-What to do: Treatment usually involves prescription antibiotics.
+How to treat: Treatment usually involves prescription antibiotics.
 The type selected by the doctor will depend on the bacteria causing the infection.
+Check-out the pneumonia treatment that your doctor may consider.

 5. Pulmonary bronchiectasis